Sapphirine/Traffic_Violations_Analysis_And_Prediction/README.md

 The first python file to be executed is the CreateDataframe.py.
 It creates a dataframe of the dataset.

-The files below have to do with the first part of the analysis and must be executed after the execution of the CreateDataframe.py because they use the dataset dataframe:
+The files below have to do with the first part of the analysis and must be executed after the execution of the CreateDataframe.py because they use the dataset dataframe.
+We have run numerous queries below and they are named in a way that suggests what the query is:

  - Age.py
  - Age23Top5Violations.py